MeseCraft/MeseCraft/mods/WORLD/dfcaverns/guide.md

 Below the surface of the water Snareweed can be found, a dangerous kelp-like growth that uses bioluminescence and reflective patches to lure cave fish close enough to snag with their barbs.
 Swimming through Snareweed is a painful experience.
 Deeper down are craggy towers of softly glowing Cave Coral.

-This is the last stop for the living world, however.
-Caverns continue to stretch below but nothing grows down there.
+This is the last stop for the living world.
+Caverns continue to stretch below but nothing grows below.

 # Lakes of Oil